Main workbench screenshot

 macOS is the current released platform, with future platform expansion handled when it is real rather than implied.

-USB UVC, improved RTSP manual input, and ONVIF discovery are the core connectivity paths described in the current website scope.
+ScopeDock supports USB UVC, manual RTSP input, and ONVIF discovery.
 Network camera compatibility can still vary by device implementation.

-Up to four simultaneous sources are supported in the current direction for manageable multi-source inspection layouts.
+Use up to four simultaneous sources in manageable multi-source inspection layouts.

-ScopeDock should not be presented as a massive surveillance wall or a livestream production workstation.
+ScopeDock is not designed as a large surveillance wall or a livestream production workstation.

 Great when you need a faster local viewer for soldering, analysis, or small-parts inspection work.